CitizenPlane/slate/source/index.html.md

 }
 ```

-This endpoint confirms the previously created booking request and sends the booking information along with card information to CitizenPlane's API in order to process the booking and the associated payment.
+This endpoint confirms the previously created booking request and processes the booking as well as the associated payment.
 Once the booking is created, the customer will receive a confirmation by email along with the ticket(s).

-<aside class="notice">If the payment fails for any reason, the request associated to this booking will be considered as **ABORTED** and the process is to be started again.</aside>
+<aside class="notice">If the payment fails for any reason, the request associated to this booking will be considered as aborted and the process is to be started again.</aside>

 ### HTTP request